-After reading through the past few days' worth of blog posts, I hope that this situation does not look like your own.
-I'm sure that after dealing with CPS for an extended period of time you would like nothing more than to never have to see them at your front door again.
+After reading through the past few days' worths of blog posts, I hope this situation does not look like your own.
+I'm sure that after dealing with CPS for an extended period of time, you would like nothing more than never to have to see them at your front door again.
 The key to achieving this goal would be to understand why CPS became involved in your life in the first place.
-What was it about you, your family or your child that led to their receiving a report about abuse or neglect?
-What can you do to best ensure that similar reports never have to be made to CPS in the future?
+What was it about you, your family, or your child that led to their receiving a report about abuse or neglect?
+What can you do to ensure that similar reports never have to be made to CPS in the future?

 Reviewing risk factors for CPS involvement

-From my experience working with families that have had CPS involved in their lives, there seem to be a few common characteristics that are shared between them.
-For starters, if your child has mental health or behavioral issue of some sort it is more likely that CPS will not only receive a report about you but will also be back in your life after your first case closes out.
+From my experience working with families with CPS involved in their lives, there seem to be a few common characteristics shared between them.
+For starters, if your child has mental health or behavioral issue of some sort, it is more likely that CPS will not only receive a report about you but will also be back in your life after your first case closes out.
 It could be that your child injures him or herself due to outbursts of anger.
 It could also be that you frequently appear frustrated with your child due to their impairments.

-Whatever the case may be, you need to understand that if you have a child with physical or mental limitations it is critical that you obtain help for your family.
+Whatever the case may be, you need to understand that you must obtain help for your family if you have a child with physical or mental limitations.
 Sometimes that help can be sought through your child's school.
 Sometimes your church or another civic organization may be able to assist you in locating help.
 In other situations, your child's pediatrician may be able to point you in the right direction.
 It is well worth your time and effort to investigate this further.
 Doing so may decrease the chances of CPS contacting you in the future.

-Next, if you have a history of having a difficult time holding down a job or paying rent on time this is another reason why you may have multiple run-ins with CPS.
+Next, if you have a history of having a difficult time holding down a job or paying rent on time, this is another reason why you may have multiple run-ins with CPS.
 The inability to provide for your child’s basic needs is a potential form of neglect.
-You are obligated to provide your child with shelter, food, clothing, etc. The failure to do so could lead to your child falling behind in school, becoming ill with great frequency or otherwise having trouble adjusting to life in society.
+You are obligated to provide your child with shelter, food, clothing, etc. The failure to do so could lead to your child falling behind in school, becoming ill with great frequency, or otherwise having trouble adjusting to life in society.
 Children in this sort of situation are somewhat obvious to spot.
-The more conspicuous your child is in terms of suffering from abuse or neglect the more likely someone is to pick up the phone to contact CPS.
+The more conspicuous your child is in terms of suffering from abuse or neglect, the more likely someone will pick up the phone to contact CPS.

-My advice would be to take a serious, and honest look at yourself and to understand that you could relapse and start using those substances again.
+My advice would be to take a serious and honest look at yourself and to understand that you could relapse and start using those substances again.
 All of us have situations that lead us to bad behavior.
-You need to be able to recognize what those situations are for you and then to do whatever it takes to remove them from your life.
+You need to recognize what those situations are for you and then do whatever it takes to remove them from your life.

 You will need to continue attending counseling or therapy sessions that have assisted you in not using drugs or alcohol.
-Even when your CPS case concludes you need to keep going to these classes.
-In the event that you need to seek additional help for your addictions, you should have a plan in place that will address where your children can go to be cared for.
+Even when your CPS case concludes, you need to keep going to these classes.
+If you need to seek additional help for your addictions, you should have a plan in place that will address where your children can go to be cared for.
 The support system that you developed during your CPS case will still be majorly important after your case has concluded.

 Managing your case is not the job of your CPS caseworker.
 It is your job.
 You are going to be the one who determines the success of your case or how quickly you can get your child back in your home.
 CPS does not want to be involved in your life.
 Your CPS caseworker does not jump up out of bed each morning, excited to sit and talk with you about your family.
 Their preference would be to determine that your home is safe and to leave your family alone.
 Help the agency achieve that goal by becoming better organized in your daily life.

-For instance, every time that you talk to a person related to your case you should write down their name, phone number, the date and time that you spoke and a short summary of the conversation.
-Yes, it can get tedious to do this every time you pick up the phone but it could be very helpful if you forget about an important update or request that CPS has made of you.
+For instance, every time you talk to a person related to your case, you should write down their name, phone number, the date and time you spoke, and a summary of the conversation.
+Yes, it can get tedious to do this every time you pick up the phone, but it could be beneficial if you forget about an important update or request that CPS has made of you.
 It could also be important if the judge asks you a question about contacting CPS during a hearing.
-Imagine how good you would feel to be able to open up your detailed call log and refer to it during a hearing?
+Imagine how good you would feel to open up your detailed call log and refer to it during a hearing?
 The judge would likely be very impressed as well.

-Next, I would recommend that you use a separate checklist to help you get to read for each visitation session that you have with your child.
+Next, I would recommend that you use a separate checklist to help you read for each visitation session you have with your child.
 One line of the checklist should be devoted to each visit.
-The date, time, location and the activities that you engaged in should be noted.
-In the event that you are late to a visitation session, you should specify why you were late in case that becomes an issue later in your case.
+The date, time, location, and activities that you engaged in should be noted.
+If you are late for a visitation session, you should specify why you were late if that becomes an issue later in your case.
 Any behavioral issues that your child experienced during a visitation session should also be noted.

 A personal to-do list for you and your family

 You will be following various “plans” during your CPS case.
-Safety and service plans are the most common and you will be expected to work with CPS in creating them and in following them.
-It can become difficult to manage both plans at the same time, so I recommend that you create a to-do list for yourself to keep everything straight.
+Safety and service plans are the most common, and you will be expected to work with CPS to create them and follow them.
+It can become difficult to manage both plans simultaneously, so I recommend that you create a to-do list for yourself to keep everything straight.

-The list does not have to be complicated but it does have to be written down.
-If you need to start looking for a new place to live, for instance, you should write that down so you don’t forget to contact a realtor or apartment locator.
-Little things like that can be lost in the shuffle and can contribute to the lengthening of a CPS case.
+The list does not have to be complicated, but it does have to be written down.
+If you need to start looking for a new place to live, for instance, you should write that down, so you don’t forget to contact a realtor or apartment locator.
+Little things like that can be lost in the shuffle and can contribute to a CPS case's lengthening.
 Another issue that I see come up in CPS cases all the time is the need to coordinate transportation.
-Work with your support system well ahead of time to schedule a ride to and from court, counseling sessions or mediation.
-If you don’t think that your ride is the most trustworthy person in the world it may be worth your while to schedule a back-up, just in case.
+Work with your support system well ahead of time to schedule a ride to and from the court, counseling sessions, or mediation.
+If you don’t think that your ride is the most trustworthy person in the world, it may be worth your while to schedule a back-up, just in case.

 Last bits of advice

-I have spent a lot of time with you all the past few days going through elements of CPS cases.
-This is for a good reason- CPS cases are among the most difficult to manage and most emotionally taxing of all family law cases.
+I have spent a lot of time with you all the past few days, going through elements of CPS cases.
+This is for a good reason- CPS cases are among the most difficult to manage and most emotionally, to the tax of all family law cases.
 Hopefully, the tips and information that we have shared will benefit you and your family during an otherwise tough time in your lives.
-If you document everything you do, stay organized and stay focused on your child then you have a strong chance of coming out of your CPS case with your family intact.
+If you document everything you do, stay organized, and stay focused on your child, then you have a strong chance of coming out of your CPS case with your family intact.

 The whole purpose of CPS becoming involved in your life is to ensure the safety of your child.
-If you can show them that you are capable of being that safe parent then you will be able to move on from this case sooner rather than later.
-Thank you for your time and attention as we did our best to help you achieve whatever goals you have for yourself in regard to your own CPS case.
+If you can show them that you are capable of being that safe parent, then you will be able to move on from this case sooner rather than later.
+Thank you for your time and attention, as we did our best to help you achieve whatever goals you have for yourself regarding your own CPS case.

 Questions or concerns with a Texas CPS case?
 Contact the Law Office of Bryan Fagan

-It is normal to have questions if you are contacted by CPS.
-Before you do something to hurt your case it is best to seek legal advice from attorneys who have been there and done that.
+It is normal to have questions if CPS contacts you.
+Before you do something to hurt your case, it is best to seek legal advice from attorneys who have been there and done that.
 The Law Office of Bryan Fagan employs family law attorneys who not only have helped people in your shoes before, but they have helped people be successful in doing so.
 We work on behalf of people in our community just like you every day.